Conference Programme

 • Richard

-Richard Metcalfe Head of Regulatory Affairs The World Federation of Exchanges
+Richard Metcalfe Head of Regulatory Affairs World Federation of Exchanges (WFE)

 • Richard Metcalfe

-Head of Regulatory Affairs The World Federation of Exchanges
+Head of Regulatory Affairs World Federation of Exchanges (WFE)

 Richard Metcalfe is Head of Regulatory Affairs at the World Federation of Exchanges (WFE).
 Before taking up his WFE post in March 2018, he worked on MiFID implementation at the Markets Division of BNY Mellon in London.
 He also has extensive experience in wholesale financial services and policy issues, with particular emphasis on derivatives and central clearing; and on asset management.
 In addition to working at ISDA and the IA, he has worked for SWIFT.
 Earlier in his career, he wrote for and edited various financial publications.
 He lives in London and studied languages at university.